-A Woman Who Sued A Congressman For Harassment Has A Powerful Message About Coming Forward
+A Former Congressman's Accuser Has A Powerful Message About Coming Forward

 There are still numerous reasons why a survivor of sexual misconduct might hesitate before speaking out, including the threat of retribution from both the harasser and the public.
 Lauren Greene, one of the women who accused former-Rep. Blake Farenthold of sexual harassment, has a powerful message for other women: It's not an easy process, but it is a process that will end one day.

 “You can rebound from this,” Greene told BuzzFeed News in an interview she gave well over a year after her story first made headlines.

 Greene would know something about rebounding, as she says coming forward had a significant negative effect on her career.
 She accused Farenthold of sexual harassment and creating a hostile work environment in 2014, according to an interview she gave with Politico in 2017.
 She sued Farenthold over the alleged sexual harassment and ultimately won a $84,000 settlement — which was paid with taxpayer funds.

 Farenthold has repeatedly denied Greene's accusations.
 However, he did say in a video posted to Facebook in December 2017 that he was "profoundly sorry" for the "unprofessional" nature of his workplace and his occasional angry outbursts, according to The New York Times.
 After initially saying in December 2017 that he would finish his term and not run again, Farenthold resigned in April.

 “It’s definitely turned my life upside down.
 It’s been a tough road," Greene told Politico in the heat of the #MeToo movement, referring to the backlash from speaking out.